preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 });
 ```

-Open the `HelloOmniaFxComponent.css.ts` and modify the `container` styles
+Open the `HelloOmniaFxComponent.css.ts` and modify the `container` styles:

 ```ts
 StyleFlow.define(HelloOmniaFxComponentStyles, {